Kendall Jenner’s Pepsi Ad Video Was Thrown Shade By Madonna As She Gives Shout Out To Coca Cola

 Kendall Jenner’s Pepsi ad video was thrown shade by Madonna through an Instagram post uploaded on Wednesday.
 Madonna posted a throwback picture of her holding a can of coke while rocking a Geisha-inspired look.
-The pic was taken in 1998 wherein the superstar released her single “Nothing Really Matters”.
+The pic was taken in 1998 wherein the superstar released her single “Nothing Really Matters.”
 To those who don’t know, Madonna had a well-documented feud with the soft drink company in 1989 after her controversial music video led to the boycott of the Pepsi brand.
 She got the lucky part of the deal as Pepsi was left red-faced after that.

 Now, a similar thing is happening to the beverage giant as their protest-themed ad received considerate backlash prompting execs to pull out the commercial from YouTube.
 Dealing with a case of déjà vu, Pepsi?